abdelhay2040/RecipesManager/README.md

 You need to have Java and Maven installed on your machine to run the application.
 After cloning the repository, navigate to the project directory and use the command `mvn spring-boot:run` to start the application.

 you can use http://localhost:8080/swagger-ui/index.html to call the endpoints

+## Future Work

+In the upcoming versions of Recipe Manager, we are planning to improve and expand the functionalities as follows:

+- **Integration Testing**: Along with unit tests, I will also be incorporating integration tests using frameworks like Spring Boot Test or Testcontainers.
+This will allow us to verify the interaction of our services with each other and with the database.

+- **Increase Test Coverage**: I aim to increase our test coverage to ensure all paths in the code are tested.
+This will help us catch and resolve potential issues earlier in the development process.
+This might involve using tools like JaCoCo to assess and improve our test coverage.